Last updated: 16 July 2026

 You warrant that the data you provide (identity, contact details, listings, photos, descriptions, declared condition of the device) is accurate, up to date and lawful, and that you hold the necessary rights over the content you publish, in particular the photographs.

-Damji may not be held liable for the consequences arising from inaccurate, misleading, incomplete or unlawful information that you have provided, nor from the use of your account by a third party due to a failure to protect your credentials.
-You undertake to hold Damji harmless, within the limits permitted by law, against third-party claims arising from content you have published or from a breach on your part.
+Damjitech may not be held liable for the consequences arising from inaccurate, misleading, incomplete or unlawful information that you have provided, nor from the use of your account by a third party due to a failure to protect your credentials.
+You undertake to hold Damjitech harmless, within the limits permitted by law, against third-party claims arising from content you have published or from a breach on your part.

 You are responsible for keeping your data up to date.
 You may correct it at any time from your account settings or by contacting us.

 Your data is accessible only to the persons and service providers who need it for the purposes described, under contractual undertakings of confidentiality and security (Articles 23 to 25 of Law 09-08).
+We only share the data strictly necessary for each recipient.

 Technicians and verification points: independent service providers (auto-entrepreneurs, Law 114-13) carrying out the inspection of the device.